zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ![demo](media/Deformation_Routage_Helicoidal.gif)

-For complete demonstration video, click the following link:
+For the full experimental demonstration video, click the following link:

 [Watch the demo video](media/Experimental Demonstration of Deformation Behaviors of TACR.mp4)